Soiling loss model

 Conclusion

 Accurately calculating soiling losses is essential for improving the reliability of PV system performance predictions by reflecting real-world environmental conditions.
 It enables better energy yield forecasts, helps optimize cleaning schedules, and minimizes economic losses caused by reduced energy production.
-By integrating local factors such as particle concentration, rainfall, and wind, advanced soiling models provide globally adaptable and consistent results, enhancing both system design and operational efficiency.
+By integrating regional factors such as particle concentration, rainfall, and wind, advanced soiling models provide globally adaptable and consistent results, enhancing both system design and operational efficiency.

 This document provides an overview of the Solargis soiling model, highlighting an innovative configuration for estimating soiling losses based on the work of Coello and Boyle (2019).
 The key advancement lies in the improved parameterization for calculating deposition velocities, along with adjustments tailored to specific PV installations and calibration of rainfall cleaning efficiency.
+In addition, the original model's definition has been enhanced to extend its applicability beyond its previous inherent limitation of soiling loss values up to approximately 34%, now allowing for any physically plausible value consistent with scientific reference publications.

 Evaluations show that this new approach enhances dynamic deposition velocity calculations compared to previous models.
 Additionally, it offers flexibility to adapt to the unique environmental conditions of various locations worldwide.

 While the soiling model provides significant advancements in estimating energy losses, it is important to recognize its limitations.
-The model incorporates simplifications, such as constant or parameterized deposition velocities, which may not fully capture local pollution sources or the diverse physicochemical properties of particles.
+The model incorporates simplifications, which may not fully capture local pollution sources or the diverse physicochemical properties of particles.
 Additionally, uncertainties arise from factors like partial cleaning by rain or wind and the spatial resolution of input data.
 Since soiling is a highly localized and complex phenomenon, further research is required to improve the model’s accuracy and adaptability across varying environmental conditions.
 Current efforts focus on refining rain and wind cleaning efficiencies, but the model still does not account for wet deposition mechanisms or the specific impact of contaminating particles like black carbon or sulfates, which are more effective at blocking solar irradiance than mineral dust.
 These gaps highlight areas for future investigation to enhance the model’s reliability under diverse scenarios.

 Comparison with other software